 Polska Foods® specializes in gourmet pierogi with organic ingredients and is a privately-held company based in Saratoga, CA, founded by Mr. and Mrs. Piszczek in 2010.
 Below is the story behind Polska Foods® and the idea that brought their home-made Pierogi to California!
+You can learn how we make our pierogi here.

 by: Mrs. Piszczek